makinacorpus/DbToolsBundle/docs/content/backup_restore.md

 ## Backup command

-The backup command will use [defined binary]('./configuration#binaries') for your database vendor with correct parameters to dump your database.
+The backup command will use [predefined or configured binary](./configuration#binaries) for your database vendor with correct parameters to dump your database.

+Each time you launch the backup command, [backup file is store in a directory](./configuration#storage-directory) (See [Storage section](#storage) below for more information on how backup files are stored).

+With time, this directory will grow, that's why a [backup expiration age](./configuration#storage-directory#backup-expiration-age) was added.
+Every time you launch the command, at the end, it will be asked if you want to remove obsolete backup files (ie files that have pasted their expiration date).

 ```sh
 console db-tools:backup
 ```
-You can specify the behaviour of the command with some options:
+You can specify the behaviour of the command with some options.

 ### Connection